moxx799/carya_tutorial/readme.md

 ```Bash
 ssh -N -f -L localhost:88<xx>:localhost:88<xx> <username>@carya.rcdc.uh.edu
 ```
-* The address above can be a 4-digit number like 8888, replace and change the number by yourself if the port is occupied.
+* The address above can be a 4-digit number like 8888, replace and change the number by yourself if the port cannot be listened.
-* you may change the port number if it shows the port cannot be listened.
 * Afterwhile you can login the address and start to use the jupyter on your local machine.
-* To check if your local port is occupied, type
+* To check if the port entry is occupied on your local machine, type
 ```Bash
 lsof -i :88<xx>
 ```